yumi-modding/FS19_WaitingWorkers/README.md

 # FS19_WaitingWorkers

-This is WaitingWorkers mod for Farming Simulator 2019
+This is WaitingWorkers mod backport for Farming Simulator 2017